Redesigning how the Air Force accesses fitness reports

 The results

-• Delivered a single-page application that replaced a notoriously frustrating six-tab-deep navigation with a streamlined interface for viewing and downloading fitness reports
+- Replaced a notoriously frustrating six-tab-deep navigation with a single-page interface for viewing and downloading fitness reports

-• Improved the AFFMS II experience for over 500,000 airmen, eliminating a pain point that had persisted for years across the entire Air Force
+- Improved the AFFMS II experience for over 500,000 airmen, eliminating a pain point that had persisted for years across the entire force

-• Earned recognition from the Chief Master Sergeant of the Air Force, who promoted the redesign to airmen via social media to over 1,000 likes
+- Earned promotion from the Chief Master Sergeant of the Air Force, who shared the redesign with airmen across social media

-• Adopted as a case study by the Air Force’s Chief Experience Officer to advance user-centered design adoption across the service
+- Adopted as a model by the Air Force’s Chief Experience Officer for advancing user-centered design across the service